zipcodeFrancisco/NaiveTicket/README.md

 # NaiveTicket

-the second Objects lab.
+The second Objects lab,from the BlueJ book's second chapter.

-look for the Chapter reading you need in the doc folder.
+Look for the Chapter reading you need in the doc folder.
+There is 35 pages of reading and exercises in the chapter.

 Work through all these exercises.